sthiede/Comparative_Genomics/day3_afternoon/README.md

 - The prefix should be a part of both forward and reverse reads.
 For example, the file_prefix for samples Rush_KPC_264_1_sequence.fastq.gz and Rush_KPC_264_2_sequence.fastq.gz should be Rush_KPC_264
 - when you are testing your shell script, comment out (using #) the lines below echo so you can see that if the script is 'echo'-ing the correct commands.
 - Try running multiqc inside the script by adding the multiqc command with appropriate out directory
-- Dont run multiqc inside for loop and should be run only after the for loop ends.
+- Don't run multiqc inside for loop and should be run only after the for loop ends.

 The fastq files are located in: